-BREASTFEEDING WHILE SICK
+- WHEN IS BREASTFEEDING WHILE SICK CONTRAINDICATED?

 There is a popular saying that moms don’t get sick days.
 This is especially true for breastfeeding moms.
 But moms do get sick.
 When they do, they want relief.
 Breastfeeding moms also want to keep their baby healthy and safe.